Tuesday, May 9, 2017

 Batya Elbaum, Ph.D., Associate Professor of Education and Psychology at the University of Miami, is a developmental psychologist and special education researcher with a strong interest in the intersection of special education policy and outcomes for children with disabilities and their families.
 In her empirical research, she has examined academic and social outcomes of inclusion for students with learning disabilities, the impact of testing accommodations on student performance in mathematics and reading, the effectiveness of one-on-one reading interventions for struggling readers, family outcomes of early intervention, and schools’ facilitation of parent involvement.
 Dr. Elbaum has a long history of promoting the collection and use of data from parents to inform the evaluation of special education services.
 As part of ongoing discretionary grant from the Florida Department of Education that was first awarded in 1999, Dr. Elbaum has been responsible for the design and administration of the state’s annual statewide parent survey addressing the needs and concerns of parents of students receiving special education services.
 From 2002 to 2007, Dr. Elbaum served as a consultant to the National Center for Special Education Accountability Monitoring and led the development and validation of the Schools’ Efforts to Partner with Parents Scale, the survey tool that has been adopted by approximately two-thirds of states (including the state of New Hampshire) to address Indicator 8 of the State Performance Plan.
 Between 2007 and 2012, in her role as a consultant to the OSEP-funded Data Accountability Center, Dr. Elbaum worked with multiple state Part B and Part C agencies on the collection, interpretation, and utilization of parent data.
 Dr. Elbaum’s related dissemination and technical assistance efforts have included over 50 invited presentations, workshops, and OSEP-sponsored teleconferences on topics ranging from survey design to the interpretation of parent survey data to the development of district- and school-level action plans.

 Jennifer Cunha has worked for the Parent Information Center for over 14 years in a variety of roles, currently as the Project Director for the NH Connections project.
-NH Connections is funded by the NH Department of Education, Bureau of Special Education to build the capacity of school district personnel and families of children with disabilities for working in partnership in the special education process.
+She hold a Bachelor’s of Science Degree in Special Education.
 Jennifer has provided professional development, training and coaching to families and multiple school districts, pre-service and in-service teacher training programs and has presented on the state and national levels on family-school partnerships in special education.
-Jennifer is currently working to assist the Bureau of Special Education to infuse family-school partnerships into its various initiatives.

 Pam Lane received her B.A. in Psychology from Springfield College and has been working with children and families for over 35 years.
 She began her career in Massachusetts working with families receiving public assistance and child protective services, child care licensing and the public school settings.
 Since 2002, Pam has worked with the Southern NH Services (SNHS) Head Start and Early Head Start programs overseeing the program’s Family and Community Partnership services.
 Pam has presented at the 2015 and 2016 NH Educator Summer Summits and conducts ongoing staff training at SNHS Head Start in family engagement, family partnerships, and family goal setting.